gvwilson/sensibleadventures/nardica/nardica.md

 who studied it for a moment,
 shrugged as if to say, "Could be," and set it on the to-do rack that lined the wall behind the workbench.
-"How 'bout this?"
+"How 'bout these?"

-The machine she passed to Iffy was the size of her two hands put together and feather-light.
+The box she passed to Iffy opened to reveal three identical triangles made of fractal carbon fiber with rotors the size of Iffy's fingernails in each corner.
-Flat and triangular,
+They were obviously drones,
-with a rotor fan centered in each corner, it was obviously a drone, but not any kind that Iffy recognized.
+but not any kind that Iffy recognized.
-She turned it over in her hands.
+She pulled one free of its hard foam bed and turned it over in her hands.
 "Dunno," she admitted.

 "Us neither,"
-Honesty's First said cheerfuly.
+Honesty's First said cheerfully.
 "But lookee."
-She keyed a code into the touchpad on the drone's underside.
-With a faint click it split into three pieces, each centered on one of the rotors.
-As the pieces rose into the air, thin elastic cord unspooled between them to make a net.

-"See?
-It's for catchin' birds,"
-Honesty's First declared.

-"No it ain't,"
+She flicked the top of the tiny drone with her fingernail as if shooing away a bug and let go of it.
+With a barely perceptible whir, its rotors spun into action to keep it floating exactly where it had been.
+When Honesty's First tapped its side, it drifted toward Iffy without rising or falling.

+"Best guess is they's fer some kinda game," she said.

+"Shaw,"
 her Second said,
-obviously resuming a recent discussion.
-"If it were fer that,
-it'd be able to flip sidewise, but look."
-She reached over to knock one of the triangle.
-The whole assembly whined and juddered for a second as three tiny cores fought for balance.

-"Well, maybe it's just off kilter,"
+looking up from the machine she was trying to disassemble.
+"They's too fine made jarra game.
+I's fer they bin up some kinda place markers fra survey work."

+"Mebbe,"
-Honesty's First said defensively.
+Honesty's First admitted.
+Casually,
+looking past Iffy rather than at her, she asked,
+"Any o' your notions come along by?"

+Iffy shook her head.
+She had told Honesty about her occasional flashes of insight, then told her off, cold and hard, when she discovered that she passed the knowledge on to her First and Second.
+"We don't keep secrets on each other,"
+Honesty had said with a shrug.
+"Y'ain't aright along that,
+best we part ways now."
+So Iffy had forgiven her,
+and then discovered that she felt relieved that people knew she was different---even by clone standards---and didn't seem to care.

-"Here, why'n't you have a look at it fer us?
+"Here, why'n't you have a look at 'em?"
+Honesty's First said.
-No, no, take it," she insisted as Iffy started to demur.
+"No, no, take 'em," she insisted as Iffy started to demur.
-"Bring it along next time you come by.
+"Bring 'em along back next time you come by.
 Kappa?"

 "Kappa,"
-Iffy agreed.
+Iffy agreed,
+replacing the drone in the box and pocketing it.

 Honesty's First picked up her own long-cold tea.
 "Thanks.